Lava Falls

 Intersecting both Lower Grand Canyon and full Grand Canyon river rafting trips, Lava Falls Rapid is a particularly well-known and somewhat notorious rapid system.
 To understand what makes Lava Falls such a famous rapid, it's important to first understand how Lava Falls was originally formed.
 Located at the foot of Prospect Canyon, Lava Falls Rapid developed due to the presence of a significant alluvial fan, a geological term for a triangle-shaped accumulation of channeled sediment.
 Due to its proximity to the Uinkaret Volcanic Field, the alluvial fan at Lava Falls is actually the second-largest alluvial fan in the entire Grand Canyon.

 On the floor of the Grand Canyon, alluvial fans are often responsible for rock shifting and unevenness in the river bed, leading to water constriction and eventually, the formation of turbulent local rapid systems.
 The alluvial fan at Lava Falls first formed when lava flows cascaded into the Grand Canyon and temporarily dammed the Colorado River.
-Amazingly, when volcanic activity was at its highest, what we now call the Colorado River was dammed from Lees Ferry at River Mile 0 to Lava Falls at River Mile 179.
+Amazingly, when volcanic activity was at its highest, what we now call the Colorado River was dammed from Lees Ferry at River Mile 0.
 The bulk of these lava flows can be traced back to the periodic eruptions of Vulcan's Throne, an ancient cinder cone volcano at the edge of Uinkaret Volcanic Field.

 Major George Wesley Powell was one of the first people to site Lava Falls.
 Known as the father of American geology, Major Powell performed two surveying expeditions down the Colorado River.
 During his first expedition in the 1860s, Major Powell briefly considered running Lava Falls for the first time.
 However, after assessing the already weakened integrity of his raft, Major Powell opted to portage around the formidable Class 10 rapids of Lava Falls Colorado River.
 At this point in time, the rapids that now constitute Lava Falls were at least 85 meters downstream from where they are located today.